aaugustin/django-sesame/README.rst

 * Added support for single use tokens with the ``SESAME_ONE_TIME`` setting.
 * Added support for not invalidating tokens on password change with the ``SESAME_INVALIDATE_ON_PASSWORD_CHANGE`` setting.
-* Added compatibility with custom user models where the primary key is a UUID.
+* Added compatibility with custom user models where the primary key is a ``UUIDField``.
 * Added the ``get_user()`` function to obtain a user instance from a request.
 * Improved error message for pre-existing tokens when changing the ``SESAME_MAX_AGE`` setting.